-This is THE most important way to make study abroad a reality for you.
+Selecting a program within your budget is THE most important way to make study abroad a reality for you.
 The cost of studying abroad really varies from program to program.
 Don’t ignore cost when making your decision!
 Talk to a Study Abroad Advisor to ensure that you have explored all of the possible program options, and remember that there is NOT a direct correlation between the cost of a program and the quality of your experience abroad.

-- Compare CU costs to study abroad costs
+- 1. Compare CU costs to study abroad costs

-- Consider location
+- 2. Consider location

-- Consider exchange programs
+- 3. Consider exchange programs

-- Consider short-term study abroad programs carefully
+- 4. Consider short-term study abroad programs carefully

 - CU-Boulder Best Semester Abroad Deals